Codecademy/docs/content/go/concepts/slices/slices.md

 ---
 Title: 'Slices'
 Description: 'A slice in Go is a pointer to a section of an array.
-They are like arrays, but with the flexibility of being dynamically sized.'
+They are like arrays but can be dynamically sized.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'